 Water sports such as parasailing and jet skiing are available.
 The water is just right for young children – not too rough, but enough to catch some fun waves.
 It happens to be one of my son’s favorite beaches, and we can easily spend the entire day there.

 Playa Las Animas isn’t just about the clear, blue waters.
 There’s also a line of delicious seafood restaurants right on the water that offer beach chairs to enjoy your meal and a cold beverage.
 My personal favorite restaurant is El Coral, which has a complimentary private water taxi that picks up and drops off in Boca de Tomatlan.

-Nestled in a small town north of Puerto Vallarta, Sayulita Beach is known less for its beauty and more for the waves for surfing, as well as the surrounding town.
+Nestled in a small town north of Puerto Vallarta in Nayarit state, Sayulita Beach is known less for its beauty and more for the waves for surfing, as well as the surrounding town.

-Puerto Escondido is a city known for its several beaches as well as nightlife.
-There’s a beach for everyone here, whether it be a beach lined with palm trees, a beach for surfing, or a quieter cove-like beach.
+Puerto Escondido is a city known for its beaches as well as nightlife.
+There’s a beach for everyone here, whether it’s a beach lined with palm trees, a beach for surfing or a quieter cove-like beach.

 Less than a 30-minute car ride from Tulum in the Riviera Maya, Akumal Beach is the perfect beach for families.
 Although popular and a bit commercialized compared to some of the smaller beaches in the area, Akumal is large and great for swimming.
 Beach umbrellas are available to rent, and there are several beachfront bars and restaurants with palapa roofs.
 This is another one of those beaches where one can easily spend the entire day relaxing.